KiberBomzh/EpubEditor/README.md

     - `--include-subtitles` - flag for `toc_from_titles`
     - `--only-h` - flag for `toc_from_titles`
     - `--all-h` - flag for `toc_from_titles`
+*Your script must be executable and take one command-line argument.
+This argument is a path to a temp directory in which will be extracted your book.
+You can do with files whatever you want, after that they wiil be ziped in your book.
+There's some examples in scripts.*

 - `meta`